Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Nucleation on the lattice

 \subsection{Finite size effects}

 Working with finite lattices with periodic boundary conditions, we encounter finite size effects.
 Most troublesome is trying to fit the bubble configurations on a lattice.
-Most troublesome is trying to fit the bubble configurations on a lattice.
 If the lattice is too small the mixed-phase configurations which we implicitly assumed to be spherical in the earlier discussion will instead be cylindrical or slab-like.

 If we assume the walls are infinitesimally thin, to obtain a mixed-phase configuration with a spherical phase interface, the shortest spatial extent of the lattice needs to be at least triple the radius of the bubble.
 This follows from considering which mixed-phase geometry minimizes the phase interface area, and thus the free energy, in a box of given size: when the volume of the bubble accounts for no more than $4\pi /81$ of the volume of the lattice, the spherical shape is favored over cylindrical, see Table 1 in Ref.~\cite{Moore:2000jw}.
 In Figure~\ref{fig:thinw} an illustration of regimes with different phase interface topologies is presented.

 If the lattice is too small, the minimum of the probability (the maximum of the free energy) will correspond to non-spherical configurations.
 Thus to be able to obtain an accurate measurement of the critical bubble free energy, we will need to make sure that bubbles of the critical size (and a little larger) fit on the lattice.